opencog/atomspace/Design-Notes.md

       (Type 'FlatStream)
       (DefinedProcedureNode "input-for-flattener"))
 ```
-It's non-sensical, more or less: The `DefinedProceedure` needs inputs;
+It's non-sensical, more or less: The `DefinedProcedure` needs inputs;
 it can't provide anything to the flattener.
 I wrote "more or less"
 only because one can imagine, for this example, that the lambda
 arguments can be hoisted, and this expression put into prenex form,
 so that it is interpreted as a brand-new (un-named) lambda that is a
-function composition of the anonymous flatttener, and whatever came
+function composition of the anonymous flattener, and whatever came
 before.

 ### Composition